Customer Journey Map

 • Improve customer loyalty and retention rates.
 As companies work to use their CJMs to improve the experience, customers discover more pleasure at each touchpoint.
 Over time, these positive feelings lead to more loyalty and higher retention rates.

 • Market and communicate more effectively.
-Customer journey maps give marketers a window into exactly what the customer is thinking on their path to purchase, which helps identify the best messages and channels to meet prospects where they are.
+Customer journey maps give marketers a window into exactly what customers are thinking on their path to purchase, helping identify the best messages and channels to meet prospects where they are.

 • Create better products and services.
 Product teams use customer journey maps to determine where and when to introduce new features based on customers’ needs.
 For example, insights from a day-in-the-life CJM might help app developers realize they need push notifications or reminders.